Pitch Us

 - Finished articles should be between 1,000 and 1,200 words.

-Those are the requirements of writing for the site.
-But now comes the million dollar seventy-five dollar question: what kind of article should you pitch us?
 If you have followed the growth of Certified Forgotten these past few years, you may have heard us joke about our preference for extremely obscure titles.
 It’s not a joke.
 Certified Forgotten is a home for long-form essays on forgotten horror cinema – especially forgotten cinema from the digital era.

 Below is our four-step guide to pitching us a perfect horror essay.